ShiChuanTaylors/OperatingSystem/README.txt

 CREATED BY TING SHI CHUAN (0313664) - BACHELOR OF SOFTWARE ENGINEERING (YEAR 2 SEM 5) READ ME FILE:

+To view my development process and commit stages, please visit: https://github.com/ShiChuanTaylors/OperatingSystem.git and check the log using "git log --oneline"

 THIS ASSIGNMENT HAS MADE WITH FEW ASSUMPTIONS:
 1. Message text file is under the path of "message/Messages.txt" for demo purpose.
 User is allow to use their own message file provided in the same format